 He was brilliant and all, but he was nothing short of a sodding blighter all the same.

-There was also a girl, mad and impossible and brilliant; a boy, despised and misunderstood and offended; and a castle too intrusive with all three’s personal affairs.
-But mostly there was that jerk.
+There was also a girl, mad and impossible and brilliant; a boy, despised and misunderstood and offended; and a castle too intrusive with their personal affairs.
+But, yeah, mostly there was that jerk.
 He was loud and cocky and all over the place.
 He and the impossible girl had… something.
 And whatever it is has caused far too much trouble to far more people than any of them could ever have helped.
 Still, it didn’t sink in to him until later that he wasn’t helping his case in any way by being a downright unbelievable git.
 But when he was forced to finally turn things around and get himself together—with the help of unexpectedly entrusted responsibilities and the steady plummeting of the wizarding world to Death Eater-generated hell—he was disheartened to find that he had driven her too far away from him for her to even notice anything.
 Or so he thought he had.

 He doesn’t think he even understands the entirety of what he feels for her.
 Sometimes it doesn’t seem real, like he’s only after her because he likes the challenge.
 Everyone seems to think that anyway, don’t they?
 But then he riles her up and he finds that he’s high off her flushed cheeks and her sharp tongue and her obstinacy, and although each refusal from her singed a good portion of of his soul and brought his esteem down quite a notch, at the end of the day he didn’t seem to mind very much.
 In fact, for some reason, it just egged him on.
 There were so many birds easily prettier, so many others just as smart and witty and even willing, but somehow he never really, properly saw any of them.

 There was just Lily Evans.